 Here’s the thing, any store can offer discounts and coupon codes but stores that can provide value to the customer in ways other than cash have a unique opportunity to connect with their audience.

 TOMS Shoes is a great example of this, the scheme started with TOMS donating a pair of shoes to a child in need for every pair purchased, but it’s since grown to help provide clean water access and improving maternal health care.

-Getting a loyalty program up and running is easy with apps like Swell.
-So, got get it done 🙂
+Getting e-commerce customer loyalty programs up and running is easy with apps like Swell.
+So, go get it done 🙂